-Geelong Baptist College, established in 2002, with a Christian foundation, has an open enrolment policy and is co-educational with 280 students, P to 12.
+Geelong Baptist College, established in 2002, with a Christian foundation, has an open enrolment policy and is co-educational with 340 students, Foundation to Year 12.
 We offer care, challenge and achievement.

 Our Motto, 'To live the Truth', encompasses our core values: respect, integrity, initiative, resilience, positive work ethic, compassion and teamwork.